 Winter is coming.. are you ready?
 Whether it's dealing with seasonal affective disorder, preventing colds and flu, or facing holiday stresses, make sure you are ready for the winter season with a few simple habits.
-Take daily vitamin D. The benefits of vitamin D are substantial, but as many as 1 in 3 Canadians have low
+Take daily vitamin D. The benefits of vitamin D are substantial, but as many as 1

 Fall is a transition time from summer to winter, when crops reach maturity and nature begins to draw inward in preparation for winter.
 Much in the way that nature is changing, so should we begin to make changes to our own habits.
-Synchronizing our habits and our lifestyle with seasonal changes can lead to a healthier
+Synchronizing our habits and our lifestyle with seasonal changes

 Chinese Medicine says that we should first try to resolve a health problem with diet, exercise, and lifestyle changes before looking towards therapies like acupuncture, herbs, medications, or surgery.
 For this reason, diet is considered a first line of defense in health matters.
-One of the ways that we can promote wellness is by eating
+One of the ways that we can

 It’s one of the most common questions acupuncturists are asked during an acupuncture treatment.
 The answers give insight into the fascinating theory of Chinese medicine and how acupuncture works.